MattiSG/jekyll-template/README.md

 3. The `additional_css` front-matter property loads all stylesheets listed there, so that any page or collection can load arbitrary files.

 > I personally prefer to use standard CSS over Sass, but that choice is obviously up to you and Jekyll does [support Sass / SCSS as preprocessors](https://jekyllrb.com/docs/assets/#sassscss).

+### Social cards

+Most Jekyll themes don’t provide the [meta tags for “social cards”](https://gist.github.com/MattiSG/fc7f65ad16fb8968e0f84b756efd9383) that will enable rich content preview on major social media.

+The `_includes/metadata.html` in this repository ships the minimal amount of code to enable rich preview on Facebook, Twitter, LinkedIn and any other [OpenGraph](https://ogp.me)-compatible scraper.

 ## Tips